-- The Story of the World – this is what we’re using now and I’ve used the whole series with my oldest.
+This is what we’re using now and I’ve used the whole series with my oldest.
 It includes a text and you can add in the activity guide for coloring pages, maps, literature suggestions and narration questions.
-There are also tests and audio cds available.
+There are also tests and audio CDs available.

-- The Human Odyssey: Vol. 1 – aimed at middle or high school level text
+Aimed at middle or high school level text.

 No matter what curriculum you use, I think it’s great to have a history encyclopedia on hand either: